 Big Data can provide important insights into business processes and uncover opportunities to cut costs and increase efficiency.
 Furthermore, data analytics enables organisations to effectively target specific audiences and to adapt product characteristics based on customer preferences.
 It can also be used to improve the decision-making process.

-It’s time for that to change - and our Data Science programme equips you with the skills to drive this change.
+Yet, despite the immense potential of Big Data, many companies are blind to the value of the data they create.
+It is time for that to change - and our Data Science programme equips you with the skills to drive this change.

-Our interdisciplinary programme is designed to cover both the theoretical and the practical.
+Our interdisciplinary master's programme is designed to cover both the theoretical and the practical.
 We use a combination of face-to-face workshops, group activities, and hands-on exercises to cover everything from the basics of data analysis to such specific skills as: